Dark chocolate cream pie. It’s an adult riff on the classic chocolate cream pie of our childhoods.

-The knowledgeable folks at America’s Test Kitchen, who are the creative geniuses behind this dark chocolate cream pie recipe, divulged their favorite chocolates to use in this recipe.
 The best bittersweet chocolate, they say, is Ghirardelli 60% Cacao Bittersweet Chocolate Premium Baking Bar.
-Be aware that if you use a different brand, it may contain different amounts of sugar and, hence, affect the overall taste of the pie.
+Be aware that if you use a different brand, it may contain different amounts of sugar and then affect the overall taste of this gorgeous pie.
 Their preferred brand of unsweetened chocolate is Hershey’s Unsweetened Baking Bar.

 - 9 whole graham crackers, preferably chocolate, broken into 1-inch (2.5 cm) pieces

-- 5 tablespoons (2 1/2 ounces or 71 grams) unsalted butter, cut into 5 pieces and softened
+- 5 tablespoons (2 1/2 oz) unsalted butter, cut into 5 pieces and softened

 - 6 large egg yolks

-- 2 tablespoons (25 grams) granulated sugar or 3 tablespoons (37 grams) coconut sugar
+- 2 tablespoons granulated sugar or 3 tablespoons (37 grams) coconut sugar

 - 1/4 teaspoon salt

-- 6 ounces (170 grams) bittersweet chocolate (preferably 60%), chopped fine, plus more for garnish if desired
+- 6 ounces bittersweet chocolate (preferably 60%), chopped fine, plus more for garnish if desired

-- 1 tablespoon (12 grams) coconut sugar or granulated sugar
+- 1 tablespoon coconut sugar or granulated sugar

 - Pinch salt